Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 At what point should I call a roofer about winter noises?

-Call a professional if you notice: continuous creaking that doesn't stop, visible sagging in ceilings or roof lines, water stains appearing on ceilings or walls, or ice dam buildup exceeding 6 inches at the eaves.
-Any of these warrant a professional inspection.
+Call a professional if you notice: continuous creaking that doesn't stop, visible sagging, water stains appearing on ceilings, or ice dam buildup exceeding 6 inches at the eaves.

 Can winter roof noises cause long-term damage?

 Normal thermal popping does not cause damage.
-However, the underlying conditions that cause some noises — like poor attic ventilation, ice dams, or excessive snow load — absolutely can cause long-term damage if not addressed.
-The noise itself isn't the problem; it's sometimes a symptom of one.
+However, the underlying conditions that cause some noises — like poor attic ventilation, ice dams, or excessive snow load — absolutely can.

 Do certain roof types make more noise in winter?